KurtRoepke/AWS-vpn-/README.md

 <img src="images/vpnsettings.png" height="70%" width="70%"  />

-!
-Next to log into the client account is the same just delete the admin in the search bar.
+ After, log into the client account is the same just delete the admin in the search bar.
 <img src="images/userpor2.png" height="70%" width="70%" />

 Next you will need to download the application for your os.
 Microsoft will give you a warning but its ok just keep hitting next
 <img src="images/eula.png" height="70%" width="70%"/>

 Finaly click the openvpn icon on your desktop and turn it on and, after you log in you are done and secure.
 <img src="images/finallogin.png" height="70%" width="70%" />